On this page

 Depending on the structure of your organisation, the 'head' may be:

-- the chief executive officer (CEO), principal officer or equivalent
+- the chief executive officer (CEO) or principal officer

 - the Secretary of a Victorian Government Department.

-Determining who the Principal Officer, CEO or equivalent may depend on each organisation's structure, governance and legal obligations.
+Determining who is the CEO or Principal Officer may depend on each organisation's structure, governance and legal obligations.
 Some organisations may wish to obtain their own legal advice to identify that position.

 Nominating a head of organisation

-It may be possible that an organisation has no CEO, principal officer or equivalent.
+It may be possible that an organisation has no CEO or principal officer.

 In such cases, a person nominated by the organisation, and approved by the Commission can be the head for the purposes of the scheme.